 - Sanctions and export/import controls.
 Following Brexit and especially a hard Brexit then UK could have different trade sanctions and export/import rules.
 For example the UK, if it wanted to, could introduce sanctions banning imports from Iran but the EU might not.
 This could mean that if that happens if you are importing goods with Iranian content you may not be able to import into the UK.

 - Exchange rate risk.
-We have already seen following the referendum result the substantial volatility in sterling exchange rate with the Euro, dollar and other currencies.
+There has been substantial volatility in sterling exchange rate with the Euro, dollar and other currencies.
 That exchange rate volatility is likely to continue regardless of what happens.
 The recent growing risk of a hard Brexit has weakened sterling.
 A decision to abandon Brexit is likely to lead to a sudden immediate strengthening in sterling's value.

 - Services.
 This article focuses on Brexit and the goods supply chain.
 In any form of Brexit (hard or soft) services will become harder to provide across the UK/EU border.

 - To date in the UK/EU negotiations there has been little priority given to cross border provision of services.
 It is likely that a UK company will find it harder to provide services in the EU post-Brexit.
 That might be because there are EU licensing or regulatory obligations which are difficult/impossible for a UK domiciled company to comply with, or visa/immigration requirements make it difficult to provide onsite services, or taxation arrangements which impact provision of services.

 - Services is relevant even to goods supplies - warranty and maintenance services are going to be potentially impacted.

 - Consider how to manage this risk.
 This will depend on the extent of services you provide.
 You may need to establish a non UK EU subsidiary or service network.

 - Insolvency risk.
 Volatility, change, disruption in costs means that there is a higher risk that your suppliers and customers could become insolvent.
 Consider your exposure.
 Carry out credit checks.